Friday, May 23, 2025

 You might already know some of them:

-• Creation – when God made the world and everything in it
+• Creation: God made the world and everything in it

-• Noah’s ark – when God saved Noah and the animals from the flood
+• Noah’s ark: God saved Noah and the animals from the flood

-• Jesus’ Life – His birth in Bethlehem, His miracles, His death on the cross, and His resurrection.
+• Jesus’ Life: His birth in Bethlehem, His miracles, His death on the cross followed by His resurrection.

 These stories are true and full of lessons to help us grow in our faith.